microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 **Requirements for the transaction log**

 - Must be stored on a separate disk from database files, can use the default drive letter and path from the Azure Portal, and require Premium SSD.
-- The transaction log requires **128Gb** storage, **500** IOPS, and **100Mb** max throughput.
+- The transaction log requires **128Gb** storage, **500 IOPS**, and **100Mb** max throughput.

 **Requirements for tempdb**

-- Tempdb must be stored on the local SSD drive for Azure VM so you must choose and Azure VM size that supports local SSD storage.
+- Tempdb must be stored on the local SSD drive for Azure VM so you must choose an Azure VM size that supports local SSD storage.
 Tempdb *could grow to 128Gb* in size so the VM size you choose must support that.
 - Configure the number of tempdb files to match vCores for your chosen VM size.
 - Use other best practices to make tempdb data and transaction log files an initial size of 8Mb with autogrow set to 64Mb.

 You do not need to use any Tags.

 ## Exercise 3.2 - Deploy the Virtual Machine

+In this exercise, you will go through the process of deploying SQL Server on an Azure Virtual Machine using the Azure Portal.

 1. Use the Azure Portal to deploy a new Azure Virtual Machine that meets the requirements above.